andremichalowski2/React-Components-Insta-Clone/README.md

 - [] `Searchbar`
   - () Create on change listener for input
   - () Create filter statment that updates state with input result?

+- [] Change all posts data to 'data'

 Your project should end up looking like [this](https://tk-assets.lambdaschool.com/228297b1-2407-4e39-9704-3926767e4ac7_insta-clone.png)